MicrosoftDocs/SupportArticles-docs/support/sql/install/sql-server-not-supported-in-windows-os-where-case-sensitivity-enabled.md

 ---
-title: SQL Server is not supported on a Windows operating system on which case sensitivity is enabled ms.date: 08/23/2021 ms.custom: sap:Database Design and Development ms.author: v-shwetasohu
+title: SQL Server is not supported on a Windows operating system on which case sensitivity is enabled.
+description: This article describes the issue on Windows OS where case sensitivity is enabled. ms.date: 08/23/2021 ms.custom: sap:Database Design and Development ms.author: v-shwetasohu